 What underpronators and supinators can learn from ‘neutral’ running shoes

-For underpronators, it’s recommended you wear ‘neutral’ shoes, with features such as good cushioning, shock absorption qualities and comfort.
-These also help to prevent discomfort and injuries.
+It’s usually recommended you wear ‘neutral’ shoes, with features such as good cushioning and shock absorption qualities.
+These also help to prevent discomfort and injuries as maintaining a balanced weight distribution on your feet is essential for optimal movement and foot health.

 • Comfort and shock absorption: You get to experience how cushioning and shock absorption are designed to create comfort, and reduce fatigue and discomfort - both for your feet and possibly ankles, knees and to your hips.